ShieldsJohn/cat-snaps/README.md

 I also tested with an iPhone 14, using both Brave and Safari browsers.
 Again, all pages behaved as expected.

+I also used www.amiresponsive.com to generate the responsive image and everything was fine on that too.

 ### Bugs